How to Become a Video Game Designer

-Written by Coursera • Updated on
+Written by Coursera Staff • Updated on

-[Featured image]: Two video game designers are standing in front of a desktop computer working on a video game level.
+[Featured image] Two video game designers are standing in front of a desktop computer working on a video game level.
 There are two plants on the desk and windows covered with curtains.

-What does a video game designer do?
+What does video game designing involve?

 As a video game designer, you’ll create games for computers and game consoles.
 You may do everything from brainstorming game ideas to developing the characters, plots, and settings.
 Typically, you’ll work as part of a creative team.